NRCHKB/NRCHKB.github.io/content/wiki/service/service-label/index.md

 ### Power Strip

-This example shows a power strip type accessory where multiple on/off items (works best with `Outlet`, `LightBulb`, or `Fan`) will be merged to show a set of small buttons in the Home app.
+This example shows a power strip type accessory where multiple on/off items (works best with `Outlet`, `LightBulb`, or `Fan`) will be merged to show a set of small buttons in the Home.app.
 The example will include 4 devices: two outlets, one fan, and one bulb.
-Any number of these may be added in a similar manner to have more devices shown, simply add the device with the same parent accessory.
+Any number of these may be added similarly to have more devices shown, simply add the device with the same parent accessory.

-The setup of this will require use of a parent/linked setup.
+The setup of this will require the use of a Parent/Linked setup.

 * **Parent Service** will be `ServiceLabel`
 * **Linked Services** will be `Outlet`, `Lightbulb`, or `Fan` (others may be possible with mixed results)

 **Parent Service**

-Simply create a service named however you like using `ServiceLabel` service - this is the parent for all of your incoming devices.
+Simply create a service named however you like using the `ServiceLabel` service - this is the parent for all of your incoming devices.

 **Linked Services**